-Section 6 (FMT_SMR.2) in the ST states the TOE platform maintains both privileged and semi-privileged administrator roles.
+FMT_SMR.2 states The TOE platform maintains both privileged and semi-privileged administrator roles.
 The terms "Authorized Administrator" and "Security Administrator" are used interchangeable in this ST to refer to any user that has been assigned to a privilege level that is permitted to perform the relevant action; therefore, has the appropriate privileges to perform the requested functions.
 The assigned role determines the functions the user can perform; hence the authorized administrator with the appropriate privileges.